 Without colleagues, bosses, competition, or objectives it can be easy to let things slide and put tasks aside that make you feel uncomfortable.
 This is why every one of your successes, big or little, is only more amazing because YOU and you alone made this happen.
 Give yourself a pat on the back.
 Not only that, reward yourself with some extra self-care or, depending on your budget, a nice goodie you have wanted for so long or a fancy dinner!
 Create a wishlist with things that you can reward yourself with if you reach a milestone.
 Pick things that make you feel excited and picture yourself getting them because you put in the work and got things done.
 How great will this feel!

 Remind yourself of the progress you made.
 Keep a progress journal or if you work with clients keep a place where you collect compliments and thank you emails.
+You might want to start a daily gratitude journal.
+Giving thanks as a habit can help you be more balanced and happy.
+Get started with these 30 Days of Gratitude Journal prompts!

 You can totally do this!
 Thrive as a work at home mom and love your new business!
 Now go and rock this working from home thing … and let me know where you struggle.
 I’ve probably been there, too!